day8/re-com/README.md

 In short, re-com attempts to provide the kind of UI basics you'd need to build a desktop-class SPA app.

-## Warning #1: Uses Flexbox
+## It Uses Flexbox

-The entire layout side of this library plus a few of the widgets rely on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+The entire layout side of this library relies on [Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-Pretty much every modern browser that you probably care about [has support for Flexbox](http://caniuse.com/#feat=flexbox) so this is probably a non-issue these days, unless you need to support old versions of IE.
+Now, pretty much every modern browser
+[has support for Flexbox](http://caniuse.com/#feat=flexbox) so this is probably a non-issue these days, unless you need to support old versions of IE.

 We build desktop-class apps to run in controlled browser environments like [Electron](https://electron.atom.io).
 So, we know we're dealing with Chrome.

 ## Warning: No Mobile Focus

-We can also confirm that none of the components have been designed with mobile in mind, and that there's no attempt to handle media queries.
+None of the components have been designed with mobile in mind.
 We said we had a desktop app focus, right?

 Neither have we been worried too much about code size because other design goals have taken precedence.
 To give you some idea, our main demo app which includes every component, plus all demo